szabolcsdombi/miniglm/README.md

 rotate(angle, axis)
     SCALAR VECTOR -> rotation by angle radians along the axis resulting in a quaternion

+split(a)
+    QUATERNION -> angle and axis suitable for rotate MATRIX -> matrix columns

 norm(a)
     VECTOR -> vector normalize
     QUATERNION -> quaternion normalize